All Episodes

 Come on, Steve.

-Now, let's be realistic.
+Now, let's be realistically.

-I don't know arrest.
+I don't know.

-I mean, we don't do that.
+No, we don't do that.

-You know, I just watched my friends.
+You know, I just watched my get out of my way.

-You know I just watched my friend die.
+You know, I just watched my friend die.

 Steve, let me say this.

-We smell like wet dog or some sh I've heard all this.
+We smell like white dog or something.

-No, let me tell you what, let me tell you what part of me about white people.
+Let me tell you what both of me about white people.

-Let me be honest with you.
+Let me honest with you.

-When you really come down to, let's be honest, man, and then let's be really truthful with one another.
+When you really come down to, let's be honest, man, and let's be really truthful with one another.

 Ask yourself, what do you expect when you look at architectural oppression, economic depravity, and social disparity?